-Туре Features Advantages Disadvantages Washer style grid - Cheap. - Low cost tooling. - Large pressure drop - Can move and vibrate on tubes. - Can be used only on single hairpin bended heaters. - Cannot be installed or removed after heating elements welding on tank.
-Fork style grid - Good clamping on the tubes - Expensive tooling - More than one grid can be needed on one assembly.
-Side rod - No pressure drop. - Good centering of coil inside the tank - Cheap - Only available on coiled tubular heaters.
+Туре Features Advantages Disadvantages Washer style grid - Cheap. - Low cost tooling. - Large pressure drop - Can move and vibrate on tubes Can be used only on single hairpin bended heaters Cannot be installed or removed after heating elements welding on tank.
+Fork style grid - Good clamping on the tubes - Low pressure drop - Can be mounted on the tubes after tubular heaters welding on the flange - Removable and repositionable - Suitable for all types of heaters, including coiled. - Expensive tooling - More than one grid can be needed on one assembly.
+Side rod No pressure drop.
+Good centering of coil inside the tank Cheap - Only available on coiled tubular heaters.